Introduction to Ecogifts

 Habitat loss and degradation are the greatest threats to biodiversity in Canada today and many key habitats are found on private property.
 Landowners can play a vital role in their conservation.

-- The Ecogifts program, under the auspices of Environment Canada, provides a way for Canadians with ecologically sensitive land to protect nature and leave a legacy for future generations.
+The Ecogifts program, under the auspices of Environment and Climate Change Canada, provides a way for Canadians with ecologically sensitive land to protect nature and leave a legacy for future generations.

 - It offers significant tax benefits to landowners who donate land or a partial interest in land to a qualified recipient.